vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/FIRSTSTEPS.md

 First Steps
 ===========

+Simple guide showing how to build the very first voice menu.

 To start with your first voice menu, create a new model in the sandbox solution with WorkSpace as the root.
 (The  advanced shortcut for autocomplete is Ctrl + Space; to invoke intentions, press Alt + Enter.)
 In the first step we assign triggers (phone buttons) and names to activities.
 Simply fill in each gap one by one.
 Add up to 12 buttons.
 Use the Context Action panel (the one on the right side).
 Only valid options are shown there for every required field.